umakant214/Mini_Event_Tracker/README.md

 # Authentication

-All event APIs are protected using **JWT Authentication Middleware**.
+All event-related APIs are protected using **JWT Authentication Middleware**.

-Header example:
+Example Header:

 ```
 Authorization: Bearer TOKEN